 - Scenario 3 requires support from client applications and from services that are hosted in Microsoft Azure.

 In addition to the platform that is deployed to the Azure subscription, Finance and Operations applications provide customers with an integrated, first-party Azure application that helps them more easily use domain-hosted devices to print documents.

 While documents that are produced by the hosted applications are waiting to be printed on a network-connected device, they are stored in Azure blob storage.
-The Document Routing Agent uses Azure authentication to establish a secure channel to the Azure services.
+The Install the Document Routing Agent to enable network printing uses Azure authentication to establish a secure channel to the Azure services.